How To Increase Good Cholesterol

 Note

 If you want to assess your HDL level but are not residing in the Netherlands or have opted for a different laboratory, Healsens cannot upload your blood test results for you.
 Nevertheless, you have the option to undergo the required tests at any laboratory in your country and manually input the obtained results into the application.
-Healsens will open more opportunities for you to naturally normalize your blood test results.
+Healsens provides educational resources that may help you pursue healthier habits.
 Furthermore, you gain full access to investigate your health risk assessment based on the provided data.

 FURTHER READING